 Level: minimum Sophomore standing.

 Course emphasis is on introducing the use of computer aided design tools in the engineering problem solving process.
-Assigned design projects require the use of both wire frame and solid modeling tools.
+Assigned design projects require the use of solid modeling tools.
 Lecture and lab activities are used to support project requirements, and to provide more in-depth understanding of computer aided engineering design and drawing.

 This is an introductory course in manufacturing processes covering the basic machine tool practices utilized in the manufacturing of a product.
 The objective of the course is to develop a broad understanding of manufacturing operations and their relationship to engineering product design.
 Students manufacture, fabricate and measure the accuracy of a mechanical assembly from design drawings, using lathes, milling machines, drill presses and other conventional processes.